[REVEALED] Filipino Foods That Start With A

 Achara is a Filipino version of pickled green papaya relish.
 Grated green papaya is combined with carrots, bell peppers, onions, and garlic, then pickled in a sweet and tangy brine.
 This condiment adds a burst of flavor and crunch to various Filipino dishes, particularly those that are rich and savory.
 Achara is a versatile accompaniment that complements everything from grilled meats to fried fish.

-See also [REVEALED] Bakery Foods That Start With D
+See also Cheeses That Start With B

 6. Atsara